 Wrap your heads around to learn strategies for optimizing personalization for your website.

-#1 Start with collecting your audience data
+Personalized marketing tip #1 Start with collecting your audience data

 Personalizing campaigns will need you to get the in-depth knowledge of how your customer behaves with your website and other touchpoints.
 Small or big— valuable customer information will allow you to target and retarget marketing campaigns and bring strategies into fruition.

 For your start-up or a small business, go for a natural personal approach.
 Reach out to your customers individually based on the profile data you’ve established so far.
+You must have build an email list.
+Go shoot some relevant emails to get their attention.
+You might even want to follow email stratagies that work for personalization.

 However, the same approach could get complicated if you hold extensive business data profiles.
 For this, you need automation tools that let you segment customer groups and provide a generic, yet smart support to them.